Sunday, July 15, 2007

 9. getting a phone call from a friend when I was feeling lonely

-10. having some really great
+10. having some really great couple time

 We also received many delicious meals, thoughtful cards, pretty flowers and even a visit in the hospital.
 We feel loved and incredibly blessed.